C&C Group (LON:CCR) Trading Down 9.3% – Time to Sell?

 - Negative Sentiment: News likely to pressure the stock, with a short explanation and source link.

-Separately, Shore Capital reaffirmed a “buy” rating on shares of C&C Group in a research report on Tuesday, October 28th.
-One investment analyst has rated the stock with a Buy rating, Based on data from MarketBeat, the stock has a consensus rating of “Buy”.
+Separately, Shore Capital restated a “buy” rating on shares of C&C Group in a report on Tuesday, October 28th.
+One research analyst has rated the stock with a Buy rating, According to data from MarketBeat, C&C Group currently has an average rating of “Buy”.

 C&C Group Company Profile